 We take the local bus to rural pre-Hispanic El Tuito one hour south of Vallarta.
 Learn local history as we walk through town.
 See typical adobe architecture, clay studio producing pre-Hispanic figures, sample tortillas and locally-made soft panela cheese.
 Stop at the farmhouse to sample raicilla while observing propagation and seed-saving techniques.
-Then a short walk through the countryside will bring us to the working farm where you will learn about tilling, composting, mulching, planting, irrigation, crop rotation and harvesting.
-Finish walk back into town to visit a backyard bakery using wood-fired oven and then an optional stop for lunch.
+Then a short walk through the countryside to the working farm where you learn about tilling, composting, mulching, planting, irrigation, crop rotation and harvesting.
+Finish walk back into town to visit a backyard bakery using a wood-fired oven and then an optional stop for lunch.
 Percentage of fee goes to support this non-profit community supported farm project.
 This walk is in collaboration with Organic Select.
 Meet at 9:45am at Southside Bus Station, Aguacate and Caranza.